 3. Towards the Center

-If you hover the point closer to the center of the figure, it will glow green indicating that the line will be connected against the edge of the figure pointing towards the figure's center.
+Otherwise if you hover and release along the edge of the figures away from any connection points then it will connect against the edge of the figure pointing towards the figure's center.

 4. Specific Position